Connie Kaldor: Career

+In 1985 she received a Most Promising Female Vocalist Juno Award nomination (now called the Juno Award for Breakthrough Artist of the Year) for her album Moonlight Grocery and in the year 2000, her album Love is a Truck was nominated for a Juno in the Folk Roots category.
 She has won the Juno Award for best children's album three times, in 1989, 2004, and 2005.

-Most of her music is for adults.
-She co-wrote a song for the animated television series based on the comic strip For Better or For Worse, which debuted in 2000.
+In 2000, She co-wrote the theme song for the animated television series based on the comic strip For Better or For Worse.